Payment Plans

 In negotiating an alternate payment plan for any customer, the utility must consider the circumstances and financial condition of the customer, including:

-The length of time the bill has been outstanding
+The length of time your bill has not been paid

-Hardships that may result from lack of utility service
+Hardships that you may face without utility service

-Any other relevant factors related to circumstances of the customer
+Any other relevant factors related to your circumstances

-A utility may refuse to offer or negotiate an alternate payment plan if the following circumstances exist:
+A utility may refuse to offer or negotiate an alternate payment plan if:

-You have failed to meet the terms of any alternate payment plan during the past 18 months
+• You broke the terms of the previous payment plan during the past 18 months

-You denied utility access to equipment located on customer’s property
+• You denied utility access to equipment located on your property

 If you are behind on your utility bills:

-If the utility will not work out a reasonable payment arrangement, and you dispute the decision, you can file a complaint with Public Service Commission.
+If the utility refuses to work out a reasonable plan and you disagree you can file a complaint with the Public Service Commission.
 Learn more about how to file a complaint here.

 Customer disputes may include the following:

-The utility refused to discuss a payment plan with you
+• The utility refused to talk to you about a payment plan with you